COVID-19's Final Act And Epilogue (NYSE:AM)

 - KMF closed at $4.88/share with a NAV of $6.02/share—a discount to NAV of 18.9%.

 Both MLP funds and MLPs will benefit from their exceptionally high yields and improving US economy.
-Yields on MLPs dwarf other yield investments and trade at an 11.46% premium to 10-year US Treasury notes.
+Yields on MLPs dwarf other yield investments and currently trade at an 11.46% premium to 10-year US Treasury notes.
 Historically, this MLP to US Treasury spread has averaged below 5%.
 For this spread to narrow to its historic average, MLPs will need to double in price from current levels.
 To be conservative, we estimate that there is 50% upside to MLPs from today’s prices.

 The chart below on the left shows the spread of MLPs over US Treasuries.
-The chart on the right shows how the Alerian Index AMZ yield 12.14% is far higher than alternative income investments REITs 4.48%, Utilities 3.8%, S&P 500 2.08% and 10-year US Treasuries 0.64%.
+The chart on the right shows how the Alerian Index AMZ yield 12.14% is far higher than alternative income investments: REITs 4.48%, Utilities 3.8%, S&P 500 2.08% and 10-year US Treasuries 0.64%.

 We are optimistic on the future for natural gas due to its environmentally friendly profile.
-Additionally, recent drilling rig shut-ins have curtailed the availability of natural gas.
+Additionally, recent drilling rig shut-ins have curtailed the availability of associated natural gas.
 This presents a scenario for higher natural gas prices which bolsters our optimism on natural gas MLPs.

-Antero Resources (AR) and Antero Midstream (AM) are two MLPs with significant upside if natural gas prices remain constructive.
+Antero Resources (AR) and Antero Midstream (AM) are two natural gas MLPs (now C-Corps) with significant upside if natural gas prices remain constructive.
 Antero Resources and Antero Midstream combined are the largest exporters and second largest natural gas producers in the US.
-Both are highly leveraged, but due to improving natural gas prices are experiencing a significantly improved operating outlook.
+Both are highly leveraged, but, due to improving natural gas prices, are experiencing a significantly improved operating outlook.
 In the first quarter, Antero Resources repurchased 27 million of their own shares at $1.57 and spent $120 million repurchasing their own debt at a discount to par value.
-Rarely do we see such stock and bond repurchases by corporations, but in such a stressful market environment, the message is unequivocal.
+Rarely do we see such stock and bond repurchases by corporations.
+In such a stressful market environment, the message is unequivocal.

-Antero Midstream has a $0.3075 quarterly dividend, which implies $1.23 in annual distributions and a 28.6% yield on its $4.3/share closing price.
+Antero Midstream has a $0.3075 quarterly dividend, which implies $1.23 in annual distributions and a 28.6% yield, based on its $4.3/share closing price.
 AM has 1.1 distribution coverage and lower leverage than its comparables.

 Antero Resources has a hidden asset.
-AR will be selling a portion of its net well interest ((NWI)).
-AR has 84% NWI.
-Range Resources (RRC) has 79.4% NWI.
+AR will be selling a portion of its net well interest (NWI).
+AR has 84% in NWI.
+Range Resources (RRC) has 79.4% in NWI.
 The Permian Basin NWI average is 75%.
-According to analyst Travis Koldus, CFA, AR can sell 1% of their net well interest NWI for $300-450mm and that they will close on this in coming months.
-This Net Well Interest sale will alleviate a bankruptcy risk that the market has feared.
-This transaction will change the risk perception associated with AM’s 28% yield and drive it toward 15%.
+According to analyst Travis Koldus, CFA, AR can sell 1% of their NWI for $300-450mm and that they will close on this in coming months.
+This NWI sale will alleviate a bankruptcy risk that the market has feared.
+This transaction should change the risk perception associated with AM’s 28% yield and drive it toward 15%.
 We believe that AM’s yield will drop to 10% resulting in a triple in AM’s stock.
 AR could reach $20/share from $3.22/share.
 The appeal of a triple in AM with a 28% dividend or six fold move in AR is a compelling reallocation.

 With the COVID-19 and the oil market crash, the Alerian MLP index dropped 67% and levered KYN declined from $12/ to $1/share in a massive margin call selloff experienced by many closed end MLP funds and leveraged players.
-We have been adding and recommending KYN position at large discounts to NAV for the last nine weeks and since the marketbottom.
+We have been adding to and recommending KYN at large discounts to NAV for the last nine weeks and since the market bottom.
 KYN is still attractive and can trade to $9/share and possibly $12/share in one year.
-However, reallocating some capital from KYN or KMF could make sense.
+If you bought KYN or KMF during this crash, we think reallocating some capital from KYN or KMF to AM or AR could make sense.

 Below are charts of Antero Resources Corporation (AR), Antero Midstream Corporation (AM), Kayne Anderson MLP/Investment Company (KYN) and Kayne Anderson Midstream/Energy Fund (KMF).